With the hoot of an owl and the cackle of a witch,

 - 3oz Coke

-- 1 package Pop Rocks (we used the watermelon flavor)
+- 1 package Pop Rocks (here the watermelon flavor has been used)

-- Fill a glass with ice 3/4 of the way full
+- Fill a glass 3/4 of the way with ice.

 This is the blue ghoulishly delightful drink for the hobgoblin.